Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Duplication experiment in a charged black hole

-One important point is that, the transition region between the mass inflation scenario to the extreme black hole requires the end of the space-like singularity; it will induce the Cauchy horizon.
-We cannot calculate beyond the Cauchy horizon by definition, but one may reasonably guess that there is the time-like singularity inside of the Cauchy horizon.
-In this causal structure, the duplication experiment can be possible between the Cauchy horizon and the inner horizon \cite{HHSY}\cite{HHYZ}.
-Free-falling matter can send a signal along the outgoing direction ($A$), and this information can be observed outside of the black hole after the information retention time ($B$).
-Thus, an observer can see the duplication of information.
-Note that, all processes happen in the region which is semi-classically convincible, if we assume a large number of massless degrees of freedom.
+One important point is that the transition region between the mass inflation scenario and the extreme black hole requires the end of the space-like singularity, thus inducing the Cauchy horizon.
+By definition, one do no calculation beyond the Cauchy horizon.
+However, we can conjecture that a time-like singularity exists inside the Cauchy horizon.
+In this causal structure, a duplication experiment between the Cauchy and the inner horizons is possible \cite{HHSY,HHYZ}.
+Free-falling matter can send a signal along the outgoing direction ($A$ in Fig.~\ref{fig1}).
+This information can be observed outside the black hole after the information retention time ($B$ in Fig.~\ref{fig1}) thus allowing an observer access to information duplication.
+Note that, if we assume a large number of massless degrees of freedom, all processes occur in the semiclassical region.